Perturbation theory of rotating scalar fields and vacuum insensitivity to rotation: Self-energy

 This $\Pi_1$ is regarded as the self-energy under rotation, but with two different structures from the Cartesian one.
 One difference is that $\Pi_{1}$ depends on the external momenta $l_1=l_2,k_1,k_2$ (note that $l_1\neq l_2$ is excluded by $\delta_{l_1,l_2}$), while the Cartesian one-loop self-energy takes the constant form as

 Another is about the matrix structure.
-Although the conservations of frequency, momentum along $z$, and angular momentum are reflected by $\delta_{\nu_{1\parallel}, \nu_{2\parallel}}\delta_{l_1,l_2}$, respectively, the counterpart of the radial momentum is not involved here due to translational non-invariance.
+Although the conservations of frequency, momentum along $z$, and angular momentum are reflected by $\delta_{\nu_{1\parallel}, \nu_{2\parallel}}$ and $\delta_{l_1,l_2}$, respectively, the counterpart of the radial momentum is not involved here due to translational non-invariance.
 That is, the self-energy has off-diagonal elements in terms of $k_1$ and $k_2$, making the propagator~\eqref{eq:calD} off-diagonal as well, while the free propagator~\eqref{eq:calD_0} is diagonal.
 This off-diagonal property also modifies several computational schemes used in the Cartesian coordinate.
 For instance, while the diagonal element $\Pi_{1\mathrm{r}}(\nu_\perp,\nu_\perp)$ can be derived from the functional derivative $\delta\ln Z_1/\delta\calD_0(\nu)$~\cite{Kapusta:2006pm}, the off-diagonal element cannot.

 In Fig.~\ref{fig:Pi_d}, we make the plots of the diagonal self-energy $\Pi_{1\mathrm{r}}(l,k,l,k)$ for $\Omega = m = 0$.
 The vertical axis is normalized by the Cartesian self-energy~\eqref{eq:Pi_c}, and the horizontal axis is $RT$, which is the unique dimensionless parameter here.
-The upper (lower) panel is the plot with $k=1$ fixed ($l=0$ fixed).
-We observe monotonically increasing behaviors as $R$ increases and the convergent tendency $\Pi_{1\mathrm{r}}\to \Pi_{1\mathrm{c}}$ at $R\to\infty$, while larger deviations are found for small $R$.
+The left (right) panel is the plot with $k=1$ fixed ($l=0$ fixed).
+We observe a monotonically increasing behavior as $R$ increases and the convergent tendency $\Pi_{1\mathrm{r}}\to \Pi_{1\mathrm{c}}$ at $R\to\infty$, while larger deviations are found for small $R$.
 This $R$-dependence is understandable from the structure of the momentum phase space; the momentum here is discretized as $p_{l,k}=\xi_{l,k}/R$, but becomes continuous for large $R$ as in the usual Cartesian case.
+We note that this convergence to the Cartesian limit is expected to hold for massive fields as well, since the difference arises solely from the modification of the phase-space structure.

 Figure~\ref{fig:Pi_d} also shows the mode dependence of the self-energy.
-The upper panel exhibits that the self-energy with a larger $l$ is more deviated from the Cartesian one.
-This is physical plausible because modes with large circular orbits should be more affected by the finite-size effect.
-The lower panel indicates that the deviation from the Cartesian self-energy is saturated for large $k$, unlike for large $l$ in the upper panel.
+The left panel exhibits that the self-energy with a larger $l$ deviates more from the Cartesian one.
+This is physically plausible because modes with large circular orbits should be more affected by the finite-size effect.
+The right panel indicates that the deviation from the Cartesian self-energy is saturated for large $k$, unlike for large $l$ in the left panel.
 To understand the difference, we recall the asymptotic form of the Bessel function~\cite{abramowitz1965handbook}:

 For large $k$, hence, the zeros of the Bessel function are those of plane waves, leading to the partial equivalence between the momentum phase spaces in the cylindrical and Cartesian coordinates.
 This is why $\Pi_{1\mathrm{r}}(l,k,l,k)$ for $k\gg |l|$ approaches $\Pi_{1\mathrm{c}}$ more rapidly than $k\ll|l|$.